4minitz/4minitz/README.md

 The develop branch is currently functionally the same, with some dependancy updates.

-I have no immidiate plans for feature changes, though the front end might have to be re-done at some point.
+My immediate plans are to upgrade to a more current version of meteor (and thus node), no immediate plans for feature changes, though the front end might have to be re-done at some point.
+Please see this [project board](https://github.com/bubonicfred/5minitz/projects/1) for the roadmap to a stable version.

 Also the name is not set in stone.